-- You need to be able to prove you have taken 'reasonable steps' to make sure the information you hold is accurate.
+- You need to be able to prove you have taken 'reasonable steps' to ensure the accuracy of the information you hold.

-- If anyone complains about the accuracy of the information you hold on them, you must be prepared to investigate and to correct it or at least note their complaint on file.
+- If anyone complains about the accuracy of the information you hold on them, you must be prepared to investigate and to amend it or at least note their complaint on file.

 2.5 The information you hold must be deleted as soon as you have no reason to keep it.